destel/dspc/README.md

 # DSPC

-DSPC - a dead simple progress counter for Go terminal apps.
+DSPC - a dead simple progress counter for concurrent CLI tools in Go.
-Perfect for when you need to track progress of concurrent operations but a full monitoring stack would be overkill.

 Think of it as a set of named atomic counters that:
-- **Lock-free** - faster than `map[string]int` in both single-threaded and multi-threaded scenarios
+- **Fast** - lock and allocation free, faster than `map[string]int` in both single-threaded and multi-threaded scenarios
-- **Zero allocations** - after initialization
-- **Nice to look at** - real-time in-place updates in the terminal
+- **Nice to look at** - clean, readable terminal output that updates in place
+- **Log-friendly** - won't interfere with your application's logging output in most cases
-- **Minimalistic** - no dependencies, small API
+- **Minimalistic** - no dependencies, tiny API